 This is your own little space on the internet where you can talk about anything you want.
 Don’t worry if you don’t think you have nothing to say, because eventually, you will realize the things you like to write about, and people who share the same insights and interests will gravitate towards your blog and will love what you have to say.

 DON’T WAIT UNTIL YOU’RE READY!

-I published my first blog post, how to start a blog despite overwhelm, on March 23, 2017, on my mom’s birthday.
-It was lacking a lot of things, and I always felt I wasn’t ready to show it to anyone, but I knew if I didn’t dive head first, I would eventually be paralyzed into doing it at all.
+I published my first blog post, how to start a blog despite overwhelm, on my mom’s birthday.
+It was lacking a lot of things, and I always felt I wasn’t ready to show it to anyone, but I knew if I didn’t dive head first, I would eventually be paralysed into doing it at all.